 Does Political Oversight of the Bureaucracy Increase Accountability?
 Field Experimental Evidence from an Electoral Autocracy

-How can consistently poor service delivery by governments in developing countries be improved?
+Poor governance is a key impediment to economic development.
 While a growing literature focuses on strengthening the accountability of politicians to voters, little research considers how politicians’ control over the bureaucracy influences service provision.
 In collaboration with the Ugandan Ministry of Finance, I conducted a field experiment involving 2,800 government officials across 260 local governments.
-The objective of the intervention was to empower local politicians to exercise closer oversight over the local bureaucracy through the dissemination of highly disaggregated budgetary information and trainings about their mandate and rights.
+The objective of the intervention was to empower local politicians to exercise closer oversight over the local bureaucracy through the dissemination of highly disaggregated financial information and trainings about their mandate and rights.
 In a second treatment arm, these tools were also offered to politicians’ opponents in an attempt to stimulate political competition.
 I find that the intervention increased local politicians’ monitoring effort and the frequency with which they seek to improve service delivery, but only in areas where the political leadership is not aligned with the central government.
-Offering the tools to political opponents did not have a differential effect.
-In contrast to scholars who argue that insulating technocrats allows them to do their jobs more effectively with less corruption, these findings imply that increased oversight by local politicians has the potential to serve as counterbalancing force in the context of a captured bureaucracy.
+Offering the tools to political challengers did not have a differential effect.
+In contrast to scholars who argue that insulating bureaucrats allows them to do their jobs more effectively with less corruption, these findings imply that increased oversight by local politicians has the potential to serve as counterbalancing force in the context of a captured bureaucracy.

 Read the paper here.
 Preanalysis plan filed on the AEA registry (ID: AEARCTR-0000402).
 Supported by: The International Growth Centre and Hewlett Foundation.

 Fault Lines: The Effects of Bureaucratic Power on Electoral Accountability, with Lucy Martin.